dcernst/PinyonsPines/index.md

 <hr>

-Registration will open on roughly a month before the start day.
+Registration will open roughly a month before the start day.
 More information coming soon.

 <!-- <hr>